 • Establishing a specific formulary

 This "non-interference clause" was a deliberate design choice in 2003: Congress wanted Part D to operate through competing private plans negotiating prices through pharmacy benefit managers (PBMs), rather than having the government set prices directly as in Medicaid (where the Medicaid Drug Rebate Program at Section 1927 SSA establishes formula-based rebates).
-The result was a system in which Medicare beneficiaries received some discounts through private plan negotiations but the federal government, the single largest payer, did not directly negotiate.
+The result was a system in which Medicare beneficiaries received some discounts through private plan negotiations, but the federal government, the single largest payer, did not directly negotiate.
+Medicare frequently paid far more than other developed nations paid for the same medications.

-The Inflation Reduction Act of 2022, signed by President Biden on August 16, 2022, carved out an exception to the non-interference clause for "selected drugs" under the new Negotiation Program.
-Section 11401 IRA created Sections 1191 through 1198 of the Social Security Act, establishing the legal framework for the new program.
+The Inflation Reduction Act of 2022 (IRA, Public Law 117-169), signed by President Biden on August 16, 2022, carved out an exception to the non-interference clause for "selected drugs" under a new Negotiation Program.
+Section 11401 of the IRA created Sections 1191 through 1198 of the Social Security Act (42 USC 1320f), establishing the legal framework.
 The non-interference clause continues to apply to all other Part D drugs not selected for negotiation.

 Section 1191 SSA: Establishment of the program